 Thinking about college is an anxiety-inducing experience.
 This is true whether you’re an 18-year-old freshman moving into a campus dorm, or you’re going back to school while trying to keep a family and career afloat.
 Will you be able to afford it?
 How will you balance the time?
 What will you study?
 Any of these questions can be paralyzingly scary to answer.
 However, with more online college options than ever before, students can now take control of all of these questions.
-With flexible studying plans, generous financial aid options, and a plethora of online colleges in Colorado to choose from, online students in the state or anywhere in the country can now have the same quality of schooling as traditional students, but on their own terms.
+With flexible studying plans, generous financial aid options, and a plethora of colleges in Colorado to choose from, online students in the state or anywhere in the country can now have the same quality of schooling as traditional students, but on their own terms.

-There are many great reasons why someone might choose from the selection of online colleges in Colorado.
+There are many great reasons why someone might choose from the selection of colleges in Colorado.
 They might want to finish up a degree started at another university.
 They might be looking for a new career path and see online school as the way to get there.
 The fact is that many online schools now offer the same educational opportunities as a traditional university, but with a flexibility that is crucial for success.
 Now, you can have a job, raise kids, live your life, and also get a degree.
-Online colleges in Colorado make this possible.
+Colleges in Colorado make this possible.

 Coloradans especially will understand this crucial flexibility.
 We know how crazy the I-25 can get in the snow, and your school of choice might not be close by.
 This way, you don’t have to quit your job, move your family, or drive long distances in the winter to go to school.
 Everything that you need can be accessed at the click of a button.

-It’s now easier than ever to attend one of these online colleges in Colorado.
+It’s now easier than ever to attend one of these colleges in Colorado.
 There are so many different options available to fit your needs.
-Plus, you do not have to be a tech genius to excel at an online school.
+Plus, you do not have to be a tech genius to excel at school.
 Most schools only require basic technological acumen before you sign up for classes.

-Here are the Best Online Colleges in Colorado
+Here are the Best Colleges in Colorado

 1. Lamar Community College